 - Roast until the strawberries are soft and fragrant, about 20 minutes.
 Let cool for 10 minutes on the pan, then transfer to a bowl (including juices) and let cool to room-temperature.

-- Add the roasted strawberries and 1/4 cup of maple syrup to a food processor or blender, and pulse a few times to combine.
+- Add the roasted strawberries and 1/4 cup of maple syrup to a food processor or blender, and pulse or blend a few times to combine.
 The mixture should still be a bit chunky, with small bites of fruit throughout.

-- In a separate bowl or measuring cup, whisk together the coconut milk (or dairy of choice) and the remaining 1/4 cup maple syrup, adding more or less sweetener as needed, to taste.
+- In a separate medium mixing bowl or measuring cup, whisk together the coconut milk (or dairy of choice) and the remaining 1/4 cup maple syrup, adding more or less sweetener as needed, to taste.
 Remember that the sweetness will mellow once frozen.
 Stir in the vanilla and salt.

 - For blended popsicles: Add the cream mixture to the food processor/blender and pulse until just combined.
 Divide between 10 popsicle molds and freeze until set, about 4 hours.
 After 30 minutes, place a popsicle stick in each pop, and continue freezing.

-- For layered/swirled popsicles: Spoon a tablespoon or two of the strawberry mixture into the bottom of each popsicle mold.
-Top with a bit of the cream, and continue layering until all the molds are evenly filled.
+- For layered/swirled popsicles: Spoon a tablespoon or two of the strawberry puree into the bottom of each popsicle mold.
+Top with a bit of the coconut cream, and continue layering until all the molds are evenly filled.
 Freeze until set, about 4 hours.
 After 30 minutes, place a popsicle stick in each pop, and continue freezing.

 - To remove the popsicles: Place the popsicle mold in a large pot of warm water for 10-15 seconds, then pull gently on each popsicle stick until the pops release.

-Using coconut milk keeps these pops vegan, but feel free to use whatever dairy you have on hand.
-Greek yogurt or heavy cream or buttermilk are all good choices.
+- Using coconut milk keeps these pops vegan, but feel free to use whatever dairy you have on hand.
+Greek yogurt, heavy whipping cream, or buttermilk are all good choices.